-If you’re serious about retiring at 55, then there’s no easy way of saying this – stop spending money now.
-Save furiously then invest the extra savings to create future wealth.
+If you're serious about retiring early, there's no easy way to say this: stop spending money now.
+Save furiously, then invest the extra savings to create future wealth.

 Cut back on everything.
 Spend less on groceries, shop at cheaper stores, find economical service providers and eat at less expensive restaurants.
 Switch your spending to a "needs" rather than a "wants" basis.
 You might even be pleasantly surprised at how much lighter your life feels with less stuff and simpler choices.

-You’ll never retire at 55 simply by stashing cash under the bed.
+You'll never retire early simply by stashing cash under the bed.
 Consider these investment strategies:

 Property: Buy an investment property – preferably positively geared in an area where prices have increased yearly.
-The longer you hold a property the better, so investigate this option well before 55.
+The longer you hold a property the better, so investigate this option well before you want to retire.

 Shares: Purchase shares through a trusted wealth management organisation.
 They can assess the level of risk you're comfortable with and invest your money accordingly.

-Retiring at 55 is possible if you do your homework.
+Retiring early is possible if you do your homework.
+There is an entire movement called ‘Financial Independence, Retire Early' (FIRE) that is dedicated to helping people hang up their employment hat earlier by saving and investing up to 70% of their annual income.
 But do it for the right reasons.
-Don’t retire early just because you don’t like your job.
-It’s better to retire into a life that inspires you, rather than retiring just to get away from a life you dislike!
+Don't retire early just because you don't like your job.
+It's better to retire into a life that inspires you, rather than retiring just to get away from a life you dislike!